 How to take the Spatial Span Test

 A grid of boxes appears on the screen.
 The patient’s job is to pay attention when the boxes begin flashing in sequence, then click the boxes in the same sequence.
 If correct, the next sequence will be one box longer.
-Performance is indicated by the average number of boxes remembered during the test.
+Performance is indicated by the average number of boxes remembered during the task.

 The history of Spatial Span